adoyle-h/neovim-config/README.en.md

 2. Initialization
   - `:PlugInstall`.
 It maybe slow.
 Please be patient.
   - There no any Treesitter Parer installed by default.
 Invoke `:TSInstall all` to install them.
-  - There no any LSP installed by default.
-Invoke `:LspInstallInfo` to choose LSPs which you need.
 3. `nvim` to get started.

 ## API